WHAT YOU SHOULD KNOW

 The No Surprises Act

-The No Surprises Act (NSA) went into effect on January 1, 2022 and has implications for patients, employers, health plans, and providers.
-The law prohibits medical balance bills for many – but not all – out-of-network (OON) services when the member cannot control where or who they receive care from.
+The No Surprises Act (NSA) went into effect on January 1, 2022 and has implications for patients, employers, providers and health plans.
+When federal law applies, it prohibits medical balance bills for many, but not all, out-of-network services when the member cannot control where or who they receive care from.

 WHAT THE NSA COVERS